Best Ever MXR pedals (Updated for December 2024)

 M303 Clone Looper

-Loopers are fast becoming essential ingredients in the contemporary guitarist’s pedalboard gumbo.
+Loopers have long since become essential ingredients in the contemporary guitarist’s pedalboard gumbo.
 Most major companies offer their take on the tech, so what makes this offering from MXR worth checking out?

 Quite a lot, as it happens!
 Straight away, you can see that the lack of a screen and knobs (there is only one!) means that the Clone Looper is all about intuition.
 It’s a very simple unit to operate, but it gives you extremely high-fidelity looping quality, tons of room to store loops, extra functionality via inputs form two additional pedals, and tons more.